 The CG zone mainly includes parcels along Highway 116 on the northern and southern portions of town, as well as several parcels near higher density intersections.
 As addressed in Section 1.9.3, Section 4.2.2, and Appendix A, Sebastopol has a demonstrated need for resources for the local unhoused population.
-Program D-2.2 is included to address this need and ensure compliance with State standards and allow low barrier navigation centers by right in zones where multifamily and mixed uses are permitted, including nonresidential zones permitting multifamily uses.
+Program D-2.2 is included to address this need and ensure compliance with State standards.